namshi/RITracking-Android/README.md

 #### RITrackingTotal

-This entity describes the total amount for a certain order containing further information as follow:
+This model describes the total amount for a certain order containing further information as follow:

 * double __net__ | _(The net of the order)_